g-thinh/m1-1-htmlcss--html/CLI-Git-cheatsheet.md

 - `ls` - show all files and directories in the current directory
 - `cd [directory]` - Enter the specified directory (same thing as double-clicking a folder in Finder/Explorer)
   - `cd ..` will go up one level
-- `pwd` - prints your current location in the filesystem
+P- `pwd` - prints your current location in the filesystem
 - `mkdir [name]` - create a new directory with the specified name

 (These commands work cross-platform if using `git-bash` on windows.
 Power shell users might have slightly different commands)